 |Online Learning Class||ESL Levels 1-4||Web|

 This class will introduce basic grammar structures and everyday vocabulary that will help beginning English speakers interact better with people in the workplace and in the community.
 Each unit will incorporate interactive speaking, listening, and reading activities, as well as workbook exercises.
 Songs, holiday activities, computer literacy activities, and civics lessons will also be a part of this course.

 This class will explore advanced ESL texts based on the needs and desires of the students.
 Students will learn to develop fluid conversational skills, improve reading comprehension, and apply advanced grammatical constructs in writing.
 Holiday activities, computer literacy activities, and civics lessons will also be integrated into the course.

 Online Learning for ESL

-Online learning is an essential component of the ESL program which allows students the flexibility of learning English on the computer outside of class.
-Students will receive computer training in class to learn basic computer literacy skills and how to use the online learning website.
+Online learning is an essential component of the ESL program which allows students the flexibility of learning English on a digital device (computer, tablet, smart phone) outside of class.
+Students will learn how to use the online learning website and will receive technology training in class to learn basic computer and digital literacy skills.

 Language Exchange Partners

 An ESL student will be paired up with native English speakers from the Jackson Hole community to practice English outside of class while teaching the other partner his or her native language.
 Pairs will go through a 1-hour training and then arrange their own meetings in the future – a chat over coffee, making a meal together, going for a hike, or skiing together.
 The experience is up to the pair.